Quality Assurance & Our Promise

 - Don’t always count on a website’s testimonies, as some places have their employees write positive testimonies for them.
 Be sure to check through a seller’s FaceBook.
 Twitter, Instagram, and other social media accounts for customer comments.

 - Remember the laws of the United States do not apply to other countries, so once you buy something from overseas, you generally have no recourse if you are not happy with your item.
 And if you have not purchased well in advance of your date there may not be time to order a new item from someone else.

 - Many of the major bridal retailers have their dresses made overseas, but they use trusted factories with years of experience and verified contacts.
 Like other retailers, we work with just one overseas factory that has sewn for us for ten+ years.
 We are in constant contact with our designer via email and phone.
 Our factory has an office based in New York City, a popular online presence, and they sew for many bridal manufacturers throughout the world, including the USA and Canada.

 Before an order is ever shipped to the customer, our staff completes a thorough quality control check on the item.
 We measure all parts of the gown and compare these measurements with the measurements given by the customer (remember, most every item will require alterations once it is received by the customer in order to achieve the perfect fit).

-We check all the sewing and have any minor problem fixed by our local seamstress.
-We spot clean the gown because it is virtually impossible to sew, embroidery and hand-bead something as big as a wedding gown without getting spots on it somewhere!
+We check all the sewing and have any minor problems fixed by our local seamstress.
+We spot clean the gown because it is virtually impossible to sew, embroidery, and/or hand-bead something as big as a wedding gown without getting spots on it somewhere!